 Complexity and Efficiency at International Criminal Courts

 The second half of the Article explores the efficiency of international criminal trials.
-Efficiency is defined as the complexity of a trial divided by its cost.
-Measuring efficiency allows courts that try cases of differing complexity to be compared to one another.
-The Article calculates the overall efficiency of the ICTY and then compares that to the efficiency of the Special Court for Sierra Leone (SCSL) and a sample of criminal trials in the United States.
+Efficiency is defined as the complexity of a trial divided by its cost, and the Article calculates the overall efficiency of the ICTY and then compares that to the efficiency of the Special Court for Sierra Leone (SCSL) and a sample of criminal trials in the United States.
 The results show that the ICTY is more efficient than the SCSL and approximately as efficient as complex murder trials in the United States.
-It is less efficient than run of the mill domestic murder trials, but this appears to be because efficiency decreases as complexity increases, making relatively simple cases a poor comparator.
+The ICTY is less efficient than a typical domestic murder trial, but this appears to be because efficiency decreases as complexity increases, making such cases poor comparators.
 Although the data is sparse, the ICTY appears to be much more efficient than its closest domestic comparator — mass atrocity trials.
-Ultimately, the ICTY appears to have been more efficient than cases of comparable gravity and complexity tried in domestic courts or at the SCSL.
+Ultimately, the ICTY has been more efficient than cases of comparable gravity and complexity tried in domestic courts or at the SCSL.

 Keywords: international criminal law, international criminal justice, international criminal court, efficiency, complexity, ICTY, ICC, SCSL